Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ### Add a transition

-Add a transition with which the synchronization of the non-sales related POS postings are processed and posting for the *Accounting* are supplied.
+Add a transition with which the synchronization of the non-sales-related POS postings are processed and postings for the *Accounting* are supplied.
 For this, the `/Actindo.Extensions.Actindo.UCSSyncPos.JournalSync.syncJournalItem` transition is available.

 #### Prerequisites